Mariam-uz-Zamani: East India Company

+According to Findly, Finch's decision to outbid Mariam-uz-Zamani's agent had serious consequences for the East India Company's relations with Jahangir's court.
+The effects of the dispute continued into the following year.
+In 1612, the English captain John Jourdain recorded that local merchants refused to load their goods aboard the Rahīmī until the Europeans had left the country, writing:

-William Finch's hasty decision to outbid the charismatic Mariam-uz-Zamani had catastrophic consequences for the immediate future of the East India Company at Jahangir's court.
-The repercussions were so severe that in 1612, English Captain Jourdain noted, " the Queen's ship, the Rahimi, was bound for Mocha, & the [local] merchants would not lade their goods aboard until wee [Europeans] were gone from the country."
+"the Queen's ship, the Rahimi, was bound for Mocha, & the [local] merchants would not lade their goods aboard until wee [Europeans] were gone from the country."